WhoIsJack/DySTrack/docs/source/usage/zeiss_880.rst

        the acquisition and immediately stop it, the resulting empty image can still be saved and contains all the information needed for loading as a job file.

+   *Side note:* Main scan image data for a 3D time course can be quite large (esp. with AiryScan).
+Double-check that there is enough free disk space, i.e. roughly the size of a main scan stack times the number of samples (if multi-positioning) times the number of time points (plus some spare space for prescans and as a precaution to avoid slow-down of file writing).

 2. **Configure the prescan settings and save as an example stack (job file)**